-I forced friendships to fit into my life – by way of accommodating to theirs.
-That’s what I mean by force.
 Now, sure, is some level of this *force* a bit manipulative?
 You bet it is.
 I was appeasing others in order to be “chosen”, mainly because I feared that if I didn’t I would lose them, or be accepted by no one.
 We’ve ALL done this.
 But that’s not the point.
-I’m here to give you the more *important* reasons I STOPPED forcing friendships in my life, and why you should, too.
+I’m here to give you the more *important* reasons I STOPPED forcing friendships in my life now as an adult, and why you should, too.

-forcing friendships meant depreciating myself
+forcing friendships meant self-depreciation

 [The picture below is the best way to visualize this]

-In terms of friendship, this is always fairly situational.
-For me, depreciation was often in the form of numbing, internalizing, dissociating from or hiding my feelings – particularly when a friend did/said something to hurt me or when I was bothered by something.
 Letting a friend know when something was wrong often backfired with defensive, withdrawing, stonewalling and silent treatment behavior, which reaffirmed that I wasn’t *allowed* to have feelings let alone express them *aloud* since it would offend them AND consequently jeopardize the friendship altogether.

 Self-depreciation, or self-neglect, has reinforced forcing friendships by way of pushing myself off the totem pole.
 Needless to say, now at 30-something, I have very few friends.
 And I’m more than okay with that!